 However, one of the main deterrents for consumers is the cost.
-A four pack of traditional incandescent light bulbs costs around $2.49, while one good quality CFL (not all are made the same) is $3.99-$4.99.
-What’s important to remember though is the energy savings that comes along with this higher price point.
+A four-pack of traditional incandescent light bulbs costs around $2.49, while one good quality CFL (not all are made the same) is $3.99-$4.99.
+What’s important to remember though is the energy savings that come along with this higher price point.

-The CFL bulbs can last up to 8,000 hours where traditional bulbs last about 1,000 hours, so you might pay more upfront for a CFL bulb, but within approximately one year, the extra costs pay for themselves.
+The CFL bulbs can last up to 8,000 hours whereas traditional bulbs last about 1,000 hours, so you might pay more upfront for a CFL bulb, but within approximately one year, the extra costs pay for themselves.
 Not only that, but you will continue to reap savings since you won’t need to replace these bulbs for years!

-Another option is the LED (light emitting diode) bulb, which will save you even more energy but with a higher retail price.
+Another option is the LED (light emitting diode) bulb, which will save you even more energy but at a higher retail price.
 LED bulbs use only 2-17 watts of electricity, ultimately saving money on replacement costs since they will last so long.

-A third alternative are energy efficient halogen light bulbs.
+A third alternative is energy-efficient halogen light bulbs.
 These bulbs perform and look most like the traditional incandescent bulb but are 25% more efficient.
 Many consumers are unaware that these bulbs are a great energy-efficient alternative.

-They also note, if your state or local environmental regulatory agency permits you to put used or broken CFLs in the garbage, seal the bub in two plastic bags and put it into the outside trash.
+They also note, that if your state or local environmental regulatory agency permits you to put used or broken CFLs in the garbage, seal the bulb in two plastic bags and put it into the outside trash.
 Never send a CFL or any other product containing mercury to an incinerator.

 As you venture into new and different lighting technologies, Ace Hardware is here to help light the way.
 With over 4,500 retail stores across the country, Ace offers a full selection of new lighting options and helpful associates to guide you to the right bulbs.

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
-While passionate about health and the environment she can’t quite give up her favorite Cheetos and Diet Coke!
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.